decentralized-identity/org/README.md

 # Organizational Documentation Hub
 Here you will find the authoritative legal texts of the [foundation](https://github.com/decentralized-identity/org/tree/master/Org%20documents/Membership%20agreements) and of its [Working Groups](https://github.com/decentralized-identity/org/tree/master/Org%20documents/WG%20documents), as well as a more functional knowledge-base for its members.

+New members and organizations considering joining DIF are recommended to peruse the minutes and recordings of the [biweekly updates](https://github.com/decentralized-identity/org/blob/master/bi-weekly/agenda.md) meetings.

 ## Member Knowledge-Base:

 Legal documents: